 Indian Chinese cuisine is known to have started its journey in Kolkata where a small Chinese community has lived for over a century and has made its way into everyone's heart.
 It is an adaptation of the Chinese sauces, seasoning and certain cooking techniques like steaming and stir-frying.
 A lot of street food vendors and restaurants serve what is known as the Hakka cuisine with prominent dishes like Manchurian, American Chop Suey, Sweet and Sour, Chow Mein and others.
 These have similar textures but different flavours due to the use of certain Indian ingredients.

-A soup with a spicy and sour broth.
-It is made spicy by using red peppers or white pepper and sour with vinegar.
+Isn't it great to warm up with a piping hot bowl of soup during the winters?
+Here is a soup with a spicy and sour broth.
+It is made with the goodness of mushrooms, cabbage, carrot and a spicy twist of red peppers or white pepper and sour with vinegar.

 A fiery delight straight from the Sichuan region.
 It is loaded with pungent spices like brown pepper. red chillies, ginger, green chillies and white pepper.

-A simple stir-fry with tofu and Oriental sauces.
+A simple stir-fry with tofu and oriental sauces.
+Sti fried togu with rice is a great main course dish to prepare at home laced with flavourful spices and sauces.
 Serve with some fried rice to make a wholesome meal.

 A colourful melange of veggies like chestnuts, mushrooms, Chinese cabbage - all tossed in honey and black bean sauce.